 Supervisors:

-Dr. Alexandre Puissant, Prof. Raphael Itzykson
+Dr. Alexandre Puissant and Prof. Raphael Itzykson